alicemunsal/dohex/DoHex2.md

 ## Notes

-*  DoHex is suitable for OOP languages like C++, C#, Java, Python and new generation languages like Go and Rust.
+*  DoHex is suitable for about any programming language OOP languages like C++, C#, Java, Python and new generation languages like Go and Rust.

 ```java